Cycle Time vs Takt Time:

 Cycle Time:

 Cycle time in manufacturing is the time taken to produce a final part using different processes.
-Actually it is a maximum time taking process time.
-We can get cycle time by observing the process for a defined time period & counting the number of parts produced in that time period.
-We should do observations at different times & do an average of all observations.
-We can measure productivity of the manufacturing process with this quality objective (KPI).
+It is a time-consuming process that takes the maximum time.
+We can get cycle time by observing the process for a defined time and counting the number of parts produced.
+We should make observations at different times and average them.
+With this quality objective (KPI), we can measure the productivity of the manufacturing process.

 Takt Time: